← Back home

 Platforms worth checking

 Substack is an underrated sourcing tool.
-Writers who run newsletters in adjacent spaces (B2B marketing, SaaS growth, product management) have demonstrated they can produce content on a schedule and build an audience.
-Reach out to writers whose newsletters you would actually read.
+Writers who run newsletters in adjacent spaces have demonstrated they can produce content on a schedule and build an audience.

 Communities